google/zetasql/docs/user-defined-functions.md

 ## LUA UDFs
 <a id="lua_udfs"></a>

-A LUA UDF is a SQL UDF that lets you specify a LUA expression.
+A LUA UDF is a SQL user-defined function that executes LUA code and returns the result as a single value.

 ### LUA UDF structure
 <a id="lua_structure"></a>